2027 UPCOMING BOARD NOMINATIONS

 -

-ALL NCECA Board Members must be at least 21 years of age, a member of NCECA, and be prepared to:
+ALL NCECA Board Members must be at least 21 years of age, participate in ALL board meetings during the term of service, including traveling* in-person when safe to do so, and be prepared to:

 Act ethically and objectively following guidelines for confidentiality and conflicts of interest.